 Allahabad Bank FD Interest Rates

-As of 2020, the current Allahabad Bank FD rates are as follows –
+As of 2021, the Allahabad Bank FD rates are as follows:

 One must remember that the above-given interest rates are subject to change.
 That is why, before making a deposit, an individual should check through the bank’s current interest rate offerings to make informed financial planning.

 Individuals belonging to any of the following categories can opt for an FD account with Allahabad Bank –

 - Resident Indians

 - Senior citizens